Street Tree Planting: Frequently Asked Questions

 What do these spray paint marks on the sidewalk mean?

+All other marks show the location of buried utilities.
 Before we dig, we always call 811 (MISS Utility) to avoid damage to underground infrastructure.
 Located underground is a complex network of pipes and wires for critical services such as electricity, natural gas, communications, water, sewage and other utilities.
 Unsafe digging can damage equipment.
 This is the first, vital step to ensuring we are doing the job safely.
 Miss Utility will notify BGE and other affected utilities that will then send professional locators to the dig site to mark the exact location of any underground lines.
-Visit the 811 website to learn what each color means.

 How do tree roots affect my sewer lines?

-However, when a pipe develops a break and begins to leak, tree roots can spread to take advantage of the water and nutrients.
-Over time, the roots may then grow through the opening and into the pipe.
+When a pipe develops a break and begins to leak, tree roots may enter pipes to take advantage of extra water and nutrients.

 If a pipe is damaged, removing a tree will not unclog the pipe or stop the leak.
 The permanent solution for a root-clogged pipe is to replace the defective pipe with a modern watertight PVC pipe.